hybridgroup/gopherbot/learn/README.md

 ```

 ### step9.go - LED, Button A, Button B, Backpack LEDs, Slider switch, Antenna LED, Visor LEDs, Thermistor, Accelerometer, Buzzer

+Out final modification to the program will add the built-in `Speaker` to make a bleeping sound when the `tilt()` function detects that the Gopherbot is laying entirely on its side.

 ![Gopherbot](./images/step9.png)